SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 # Introduction

 This document describes an Application Programming Interface (API) for the Extensible Provisioning Protocol (EPP) protocol described in [@!RFC5730].
 The API leverages the HTTP protocol [@!RFC2616] and the principles of [@!REST].
 Conforming to the REST constraints is generally referred to as being "RESTful".
-Hence we dubbed the API: "'RESTful EPP" or "REPP" for short.
+Hence the API is dubbed: "'RESTful EPP" or "REPP" for short.

 REPP includes a mapping of [@!RFC5730] EPP commands to REST resources based on Uniform Resource Locators (URLs) defined in [@!RFC1738].
 REPP uses a stateless architecture.
 It aims to provide a solution that is more suitable for complex, high availability environments.